br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

     ```

     - This can either be done inside the `markers` object or after.
 I decided to fit the map bounds after the markers object, so that the bounds are only fit one time, instead of after creation of each marker.
+- I tried labeling the markers using the instructions in the [Google Maps docs](https://developers.google.com/maps/documentation/javascript/markers):
+  - First, initialize the label array and position.
+For demo purposes I just hardcoded the array:

+    ```js
+    const labels = ['1', '2', '3', '4', '5', '6', '7', '8', '9', '10', '11', '12']
+    let labelIndex = 0
+    ```

+  - Next, set the `label` property when creating each marker with `.forEach()`:

+    ```js
+    const createMarkers = items.forEach(item => {
+      let marker = new google.maps.Marker({
+        map: map,
+        label: labels[labelIndex++ % labels.length],
+        // other object properties

+      })
+    }
+    ```
+  - I decided not to keep the marker labels.
+They appear before the markers do, and don't bounce with the markers.

 ### Info Windows